Viktor Bout–Brittney Griner prisoner exchange: Reactions

 Republicans criticized the prisoner exchange.
-Donald Trump, whose term as president overlapped with the first two years of Paul Whelan's captivity in Russia, called the swap for Griner "stupid" and an "unpatriotic embarrassment for the USA".
+Donald Trump called the swap for Griner "stupid" and an "unpatriotic embarrassment for the USA".
 Michael McCaul, the Republican ranking member of the United States House Committee on Foreign Affairs, said that the trade would "only embolden Vladimir Putin to continue his evil practice of taking innocent Americans hostage for use as political pawns".

 Historian David Silbey stated "There's that underlying sense that this is part of the Democrats' focusing on someone who is sympathetic to them and leaving a Marine behind," despite Russia's refusal to include Paul Whelan in the exchange.
 He further stated "It fits nicely in the narrative that a lot of the right is telling America, about who gets the privilege in Biden's America".
 Whelan's family stated that they supported the exchange.

 Some critical comments made reference to Griner's homosexuality, gender non-conformity, and past views on support for U.S. national anthem protests.
-Dani Gilbert, a hostage taking and recovery expert and a Rosenwald Fellow in US Foreign Policy and International Security at the Dartmouth College John Sloan Dickey Center for International Understanding, characterized these critics as expressing the viewpoint, "If you hate the United States so much, how does it feel now?".
+Dani Gilbert, a hostage-taking-and-recovery expert and a Rosenwald Fellow in US Foreign Policy and International Security at the Dartmouth College John Sloan Dickey Center for International Understanding, characterized these critics as expressing the viewpoint, "If you hate the United States so much, how does it feel now?"
 Gilbert cited the perspective of some critics that Griner may have been less deserving of assistance than other prisoners held in Russia as contributing to some of the opposition to resolving Griner's case.
 Gilbert characterized certain reactions as being examples of the missing white woman syndrome.
-"A white girl or a white woman who is taken captive or arrested or something like that elicits tons of sympathy from the American public in a way that women and girls of color do not," Gilbert said.
-"And then there are other demographic characteristics, including the fact that she is openly gay, that she is gender nonconforming, not traditionally feminine — all of these work against public sympathy for someone in her position," Gilbert added.